-The mos famous symbol of Paris cannot be missed.
+The most famous symbol of Paris cannot be missed.

-There are plenty of people who wants to visit it.
-Therefore, we recommend you to get your ticket to Eiffel Tower.
+There are plenty of people who want to visit it.
+We recommend you get your ticket to the Eiffel Tower beforehand.

-This way you will be able to skip the 2-3 hours line – very touristic, but it’s so popular for a reason!
+This way, you will be able to skip the 2-3 hours line – very touristic, but it’s so popular for a reason!

 2. Louvre Museum

-Same goes for the world famous Louvre.
-You know, the museum in the heart of the city and the Mona Lisa in it.
+Same goes for the world-famous Louvre.
+You know, the museum in the heart of the city where the Mona Lisa lives.

 Just book your Louvre ticket beforehand and skip this long and annoying queue.